marc0venicio/startup-business/README.md

 ## Recursos
 [//]: # (Adicione os recursos do seu projeto aqui :)
-Este aplicativo apresenta todas as ferramentas e práticas mais recentes em desenvolvimento móvel!

-- ⚛️ ** React Js ** - Uma biblioteca JavaScript para construir interfaces de usuário
+Este site apresenta ferramentas utilizadas tanto para o front quanto para o back end

+-  ** Bootstrap 4 ** - the world’s most popular front-end open source toolkit
+-  ** Sass ** - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+-  ** Gulp ** - A toolkit to automate & enhance your workflow
-- ⚛️ ** React Native ** - Uma biblioteca que fornece uma maneira de criar aplicativos nativos para Android e iOS
+-  ** PHP ** - PHP é uma linguagem de script de uso geral popular, especialmente adequada para desenvolvimento web.
-- 💹 ** Node Js ** - Uma estrutura da web para Node Js

 ## Começando

-Descreva aqui a forma de usar / instalar seu projeto
+To use, just download the repository, install wordpress, copy the files from the plugin-cards-widget folder to the folder wordpress plugins and run for the hug!

 ## Licença